Creepersheep/FL_AoR/README.md

 ![wfl.jpg](fig%2Fwfl.jpg)
 ### Abstract
-Federated learning (FL) is a collaborative machine learning (ML) framework particularly 1 suited for ML models requiring numerous training samples, such as Convolutional Neural Networks 2 (CNNs), Recurrent Neural Networks (RNNs), and Random Forest, in the context of various applica- 3 tions, e.g., next-word prediction and eHealth.
-FL involves various clients participating in the training 4 process by uploading their local models to an FL server in each global iteration.
-The server aggregates 5 these local models to update a global model.
-The traditional FL process may encounter bottlenecks, 6 known as the straggler problem, where slower clients delay the overall training time.
-This paper in- 7 troduces the Latency awarE Semi-synchronous client Selection and mOdel aggregation for federated 8 learNing (LESSON) method.
-LESSON allows clients to participate at different frequencies: faster 9 clients contribute more frequently, thereby mitigating the straggler problem and expediting conver- 10 gence.
-Moreover, LESSON provides a tunable trade-off between model accuracy and convergence 11 rate by setting varying deadlines.
-Simulation results show that LESSON outperforms two baseline 12 methods, namely FedAvg and FedCS, in terms of convergence speed and maintains higher model 13 accuracy as compared to FedCS.
+Federated learning (FL) is a collaborative machine learning (ML) framework particularly suited for ML models requiring numerous training samples, such as Convolutional Neural Networks
+(CNNs), Recurrent Neural Networks (RNNs), and Random Forest, in the context of various applications, e.g., next-word prediction and eHealth.
+FL involves various clients participating in the training process by uploading their local models to an FL server in each global iteration.
+The server aggregates these local models to update a global model.
+The traditional FL process may encounter bottlenecks, known as the straggler problem, where slower clients delay the overall training time.
+This paper introduces the Latency awarE Semi-synchronous client Selection and mOdel aggregation for federated learNing (LESSON) method.
+LESSON allows clients to participate at different frequencies: faster clients contribute more frequently, thereby mitigating the straggler problem and expediting convergence.
+Moreover, LESSON provides a tunable trade-off between model accuracy and convergence rate by setting varying deadlines.
+Simulation results show that LESSON outperforms two baseline methods, namely FedAvg and FedCS, in terms of convergence speed and maintains higher model accuracy as compared to FedCS.
 ### Semi-synchronous FL Scheduling (LESSON)
 ![LESSON_sch.jpg](fig%2FLESSON_sch.jpg)